 It is plasticky and very sporty in appearance, and so may not be as versatile as the Vivoactive 4 which has a more mature look with aluminum bezels.

-As a fitness tracker, it is able to monitor heart rate continuously, track over 14 different exercises – including free weights, and comes with a built-in GPS, Galileo, and GLONASS.
+As a fitness tracker, it is able to monitor heart rate continuously, track over 14 different exercises – including free weights and crossfit, and comes with a built-in GPS, Galileo, and GLONASS.
 If you’re going for a sub $200 rugged smartwatch, the Garmin Instinct is one of the best fitness trackers for weightlifting.